hugapi/hug/documentation/DIRECTIVES.md

 Independ of what interface a directive is being ran through, the following key word arguments will be passed to it:

  - `interface` - the interface that the directive is being ran through.
-Useful for conditionally injecting different data via the decorator depending on the interface it is being called through:
+Useful for conditionally injecting different data via the decorator depending on the interface it is being called through, as demonstrated at the bottom of this section
+ - `api` - the API singleton associated with this endpoint

     @directive()
     def my_directive(default=None, interface=None, **kwargs):